A System Level Approach to Controller Synthesis: Introduction

 \rev{However, as control engineers shifted their attention from centralized to distributed optimal control, it was observed that the parameterization approaches that were so fruitful in the centralized setting were no longer directly applicable.} In contrast to centralized systems, modern cyber-physical systems (CPS) are large-scale, physically distributed, and interconnected.
-Rather than a logically centralized controller, these systems are composed of several sub-controllers, each equipped with their own sensors and actuators -- these sub-controllers then exchange locally available information (such as sensor measurements or applied control actions) via a communication network.
-Because of this, a defining feature of CPS is that controllers have internal delays, as specified by the exchange of information between constituent sub-controllers.
-The resulting information asymmetry lies at the heart of what makes distributed optimal controller synthesis challenging \cite{1972_Ho_info,2012_Mahajan_Info_survey,2006_Rotkowitz_QI_TAC,2002_Bamieh_spatially_invariant,2005_Bamieh_spatially_invariant,2013_Nayyar_common_info}, because these delay constraints, \rev{which can be encoded as subspace constraints on the controller, must be incorporated into the synthesis procedure. \rev{However, imposing such structural constraints on the controller can lead to optimal control problems that are NP-hard \cite{1968_Witsenhausen_counterexample,1984_Tsitsiklis_NP_hard}.}}
+Rather than a logically centralized controller, these systems are composed of several sub-controllers, each equipped with their own sensors and actuators -- these sub-controllers then exchange locally available information (such as sensor measurements or applied control actions) via a communication network. \revsecond{These information sharing constraints make the corresponding distributed optimal controller synthesis problem challenging to solve \cite{1972_Ho_info,2012_Mahajan_Info_survey,2006_Rotkowitz_QI_TAC,2002_Bamieh_spatially_invariant,2005_Bamieh_spatially_invariant,2013_Nayyar_common_info}.
+In particular, imposing such structural constraints on the controller can lead to optimal control problems that are NP-hard \cite{1968_Witsenhausen_counterexample,1984_Tsitsiklis_NP_hard}.}